Parris Mayhew: Music

+Mayhew also produced Merauder's first album Master Killer in 1995.

-Directing and cinematographer career
+Directing and cinematography

-While making music in Cro-Mags, Parris began directing music videos, first for Cro-Mags and then for other music bands, including Anthrax, Biohazard ("Shades of Gray", "Punishment", "Tales From The Hard Side", "After Forever"), Onyx ("Slam"), Run DMC ("Ooh Whatcha Gonna Do?"), Type O Negative ("Black No. 1"), Public Enemy, Sepultura, Nuclear Assault, Flotsam and Jetsam, Gang Green, among dozens others.
+While making music in Cro-Mags, Parris began directing music videos, first for Cro-Mags and then for other bands, including Biohazard ("Shades of Gray", "Punishment", "Tales From The Hard Side", "After Forever"), Onyx ("Slam"), Run DMC ("Ooh Whatcha Gonna Do?"), Type O Negative ("Black No. 1"), Public Enemy, Sepultura, King's X ("Dogman"), Insane Clown Posse ("Chickin Huntin"), Nuclear Assault ("Trail Of Tears"), Anthrax ("Belly Of The Beast", Live Noize and the documentary Attack Of The Killer B's), Flotsam and Jetsam, Gang Green, among dozens others.

-From 2003, Mayhew worked as a camera operator in many projects for the International Cinematographers Guild (also known as "Local 600).
+From 2003, Mayhew worked as a camera operator in many projects for the International Cinematographers Guild (also known as Local 600).
 He is a member of the Society of Camera Operators and co-founder of Wildfire NYC, where he also works as director and cameraman.